Howard Krein: Career

 Krein is a board-certified otolaryngologist who also specializes in facial and reconstructive surgery.
 He has volunteered at the International Hospital for Children, operating on children with facial deformities in Belize.
 Krein also volunteers with Faces of Honor, where he performs reconstructive surgery for victims of domestic violence and veterans of the War in Afghanistan and the Iraqi conflict.

 Krein has been on faculty at Thomas Jefferson University since 2007, and has served as the Senior Director of Health Policy and Innovation at the Sidney Kimmel Cancer Center since 2016.
 He is a founding partner and co-director of the hospital's Herbert Kean Center for Facial Aesthetics.

 Since 2011 Krein has served as a Chief Medical Officer at StartUp Health, previously Organized Wisdom, a venture capital and health technology firm.
 The firm, whose chief executive officer is Krein's brother, lobbied the government on health industry technology regulations in 2018.

 Krein served as an unofficial advisor to the Joe Biden 2020 presidential campaign on its COVID-19 pandemic response.
 StartUp Health has been running an initiative to invest in health care startups offering solutions to the global pandemic since March 2020.
 Krein's role with the Biden campaign while working as an executive of a health technology firm led to speculation about a potential conflict of interest.
 StartUp Health also described Krein as an advisor to the Obama administration in 2011.
 Krein stated that he does not have a formal role in the Biden campaign, but has participated in briefings on the coronavirus based on his experience treating patients and coordinating Thomas Jefferson University Hospital's response to the outbreak.

 Personal life

 Krein began dating Ashley Biden, a social worker and daughter of U.S. president Joe Biden and First Lady Jill Biden, in 2010 after being introduced by her half-brother, Beau Biden.
 They married in June 2012 in a Catholic-Jewish interfaith ceremony at St. Joseph's on the Brandywine in Greenville, Delaware, officiated by a Catholic priest assisted by a rabbi.
-In August 2025, Ashley filed for divorce from Krein.
+In August 2025, Biden filed for divorce from Krein.